-Jake May, 30, is an editorial photographer who lives in Flint, Mich.
-His work on the city's ongoing water crisis was honored as a 2017 Pulitzer Prize Finalist in Feature Photography.
-His portfolio was also recognized twice by the National Press Photographers Association's Best of Photojournalism: Third place (2017) and Honorable Mention (2015) in Photojournalist of the Year, smaller markets.
+Jake May, 31, is an editorial photographer who lives in Flint, Mich.
+He was honored as a 2017 Pulitzer Prize Finalist in Feature Photography, and received the 2016 SPJ Sigma Delta Chi Award in Feature Photography as he documented the city's ongoing water crisis.
+May was named Small Market Photographer of the Year in the National Press Photographers Association’s Best of Photojournalism in 2018.
+He has ranked in the top five photojournalists in the competition since 2015.
 The NPPA also awarded him a Special Citation for his work on the Flint water crisis.
-May was named the Michigan Photographer of the Year by the Michigan Press Photographers Association for 2016 and has claimed the 2015 and 2016 Barry Edmonds Michigan Understanding Award.
+May was named the Michigan Photographer of the Year by the Michigan Press Photographers Association (MPPA) for 2016 and Michigan Sports Photographer of the Year in 2017.
+He has claimed the 2015 and 2016 Barry Edmonds Michigan Understanding Award.

-May, who attended Central Michigan University, is currently the chief photojournalist at The Flint Journal, proudly working alongside the #Flinterns: some of the brightest, young photojournalistic minds and eyes nationwide.
+May, who attended Central Michigan University, is currently the chief photojournalist at The Flint Journal, proudly working alongside the #Flinterns, who are some of the brightest, young photojournalistic minds and eyes nationwide.

 May is available for assignments, both editorial and commercial.